Unsubscribe

 OCALIVA may cause serious side effects including:

-Worsening of liver problems, liver failure, in some cases leading to death, have happened in people with PBC with advanced liver cirrhosis when OCALIVA was taken more often than recommended.
+Worsening of liver problems or liver failure, in some cases leading to liver transplant or death, has happened in people with primary biliary cholangitis (PBC) with liver cirrhosis when taking OCALIVA.

 Tell your healthcare provider right away if you have any of the following symptoms of worsening liver problems during treatment with OCALIVA: